West-Michigan-AWS-Users-Group/pr-bot/README.md

 # pr-bot
-A repo containing AWS resources used to provide feedbacks on GitHub pull requests
+A repo containing AWS resources used to provide feedback on GitHub pull requests

 # CDK Setup